Deekshako/Copenhagen-walkability/README.md

-# 15-minute city visualization
+# 15-minute city visualization for Copenhagen

-The files in this folder create an interactive map showing walking times to different combinations of amenities across a city.
+The files in this folder create an interactive map showing walking times to different combinations of amenities across the city.
+The methodology has been adapted from Henry Nathaniel's 15 min city visualisation for seattle.

 ## Files